Pratt-Zan/Web-Source-Dataset/README.md

 ## Overview

-This module implements a **high-performance text extraction engine** that converts a pre-collected set of URLs into a structured **plain-text database**.
+This module is the following step for the upper part, which implements a **high-performance text extraction engine** that converts a pre-collected set of URLs into a structured **plain-text database**.
 It is designed as the **final stage of a multi-step web data pipeline**, where:

 1. URLs are first discovered (e.g., via sitemap crawling)
 2. Then processed here to extract **human-readable textual content**

-The system emphasizes **speed, scalability, and incremental updates**, making it suitable for large-scale data collection tasks such as:
+The system emphasizes **speed, scalability, and incremental updates**, making it suitable for large-scale data collection task.

-* Corporate disclosure analysis
-* ESG / sustainability text mining
-* Financial communication research
-* Longitudinal website monitoring

 A key design goal is to avoid redundant work.
 Therefore, the system maintains a **persistent historical text database**, allowing it to:

 * Skip already processed URLs in **O(1) time**